 “It’s YOUR VOICE.
 Cherish it.
 Respect it.
 Nurture it.
 Challenge it.
 Stretch it and scream until it’s gone.
 Because everyone is blessed with at least that, and who knows how long it will last…It’s there, if you want it.
 Now, more than ever, independence as a musician has been blessed by the advance of technology, making it easier for any inspired young musician to start their own band, write their own song, record their own record, book their own shows, write and publish their own fanzine (although now I believe you call it a “blog”?) . . . now more than ever, YOU can do this, it can be all yours.
 And left to your own devices, you can find YOUR VOICE.”

 While he is speaking on musicians, I find the notion of finding your voice applicable in multiple facets of life.
-For me and my brother, we seem to have found it in this crazy world of farming and making wine (and writing about it).
+For our family, we seem to have found it in this crazy world of growing grapes and making wine (and writing about it).
 I like to think of this as our voice; our little stamp on the world.
 We also have a certain passion for our faith, family, and small town living.
 When you mix all this together and the right opportunity comes along, you come to the conclusion that it is time to take some risks and follow your dreams.

-This young Dale family has made the move back to Stover to help Asher and Ana turn this whole notion into a reality and join a community of great people who support us.
+This young Dale family has made the move back to Stover to help The family being the dream to reality.
 A little scary?
 You betcha.
 Risks were never supposed to be a simple, sure thing… If they were they wouldn’t be called risks; they would be called things like “safe” and “easy”.
 You never hear the people that chase their dreams say it happened by waiting idly by.
 Of course, you also never hear about the people that decided to go for it and it didn’t work out, and we certainly hope this won’t be that kind of story.

 As it would happen, there have been massive inconsistencies with the blog.
 I hope (but will stop short of promising) that this will change once we are moved and things like traffic and stop lights are no longer part of our daily routine.